scrook/neuroml-db/Documentation/Getting Started.md

  - `sites-available/ssl-certs/`: This folder contains the files needed for HTTPS/SSL.
 When certificates expire, these files should be updated.
 They are referenced in the `/etc/apache2/httpd-nml2.conf` file above.
 Ask Renate to renew the certificates and send them to you.

 #Source Code
 This github repo contains the latest source code of the three websites.
 Dendrite and Spike are both set up to pull the latest version in this repo to their `/var/www/` folders.
 The difference is that dendrite pulls from the `production` branch, while spike pulls from the `master` branch.
-At the moment, the pulls have to be done manually, by executing the `./pullFromGithub` script located in `/var/www/`.
-I'm working to automate this with Github webhooks.
+The pulls have to be done manually, by executing the `./pullFromGithub` script located in `/var/www/`.

 ##Branches
  - `master`: This is the main development branch.
 After local changes have been made, features commited to this branch will appear on spike.